KSP-KOS/KOS/doc/source/language/user_functions.rst

 language instructions live in are two different things.

-The effect you may see if you attempt this is merely an "Unknown Identifer" error, or worse yet, it may end up jumping into random parts of your code that have nothing to do with the actual function call you're trying to make.
+The effect you may see if you attempt this is merely an "Unknown Identifier" error, or worse yet, it may end up jumping into random parts of your code that have nothing to do with the actual function call you're trying to make.